zuplo/docs/docs/conferences/conference-prize-terms.md

-3. The prize draw is open to entrants over 18 years of age and who are registered and attending the conference in-person on the standard presentation days (i.e. excluding and days of workshops, etc.).
+3. The prize draw is open to entrants over 18 years of age and who are registered and attending the conference in-person on the standard presentation days (for example, excluding and days of workshops, etc.).
    Ticketed attendees and speakers are eligible to enter.
 Exhibitors, sponsors, and conference staff are **not** eligible.
 4. In entering the prize draw, you confirm that you are eligible to do so and eligible to claim any prize you may win.
 5. A maximum of one entry per individual per day is permitted.
 Limit of one